vr-vipultiwari/ALL-about-apache-kafka/README.md

         - Message Broker   -  Broker is reponsible for recieveing these messages and store it in local storage

-Later on , kafka added several three more component to become real time data streaming platform  and now all new componts become
+Later on , kafka added three more component to become real time data streaming platform  and now all new componts become

                                                         - kafka connect   ----> which address data intrigity problem for which kafka designed
                                                         - kafka KSQL  ----->  Kafka to become a database